-The Sidney model has been proven to be efficient enough to be adopted by almost every IRCAM computer music designer.
-The whole community use it systematically to document and to store the patches after every new performance.
+The Sidney model has been proven to be effective enough to be adopted by almost every IRCAM computer music designer.
+The whole community uses it systematically to document and to store the patches after every new performance.
 It is a kind of archive, every successive version of the work is kept, it is also a digital repository for the performance material of contemporary mixed music repertory.

-The community aimed by this site include all the contemporary music actors : Computer music designers, composers, publishers, producers, concert organizers, sound engineers, scholars, students … Each time a concert organizer desires to program a piece created at Ircam, he will ask us the list of required material : with Sidney it is easy to answer quickly to these requests.
-The documentarist can submit a new version in Sidney in a relatively free way.
+The target users of this site include all the contemporary music actors : computer music designers, composers, publishers, producers, concert organizers, sound engineers, scholars, students … Each time a concert organizer desires to program a piece created at IRCAM, he will ask us the list of required material : with Sidney it is easy to answer these requests quickly.
+The documentation in Sidney can be created in a relatively free way.

-During the system design, the decision was taken not to put too many constraints or verification on the way to enter data.
+During the system design, the decision was taken not to put too many constraints or verifications on the way to enter data.
 The idea was to make data ingestion an easy and fast task.
 Before being marked as “valid” (potentially available for distribution outside of IRCAM), a version can go through the following states:

 · unknown